Faith Hill: Film and television career

 In 1997, Hill guest starred in a three episode arc of popular television series Touched by an Angel and its subsequent spin off series, Promised Land.
 This marked her acting debut.

 In 2002 it was rumored that Hill had won the role of Julia Compton Moore, the wife of Hal Moore, played by Mel Gibson, in the 2002 movie We Were Soldiers.
 The role was ultimately played by Madeleine Stowe.

-Hill made her film debut in the summer of 2004, when she co-starred with Nicole Kidman, Matthew Broderick and Glenn Close in director Frank Oz's remake of the 1975 thriller The Stepford Wives.
+Hill made her film debut in the summer of 2004, when she co-starred with Nicole Kidman, Matthew Broderick, Bette Midler and Glenn Close in director Frank Oz's remake of the 1975 thriller The Stepford Wives.
 Although the film received mixed reviews, it went on to earn over $100 million.

 In 2015, Hill appeared in the independent crime drama film Dixieland.
 The film was written and directed by Hank Bedford and also stars Chris Zylka, Riley Keough, Spencer Lofranco, and Steve Earle.
 Dixieland had its world premiere at the Tribeca Film Festival on April 19, 2015.
 The film was released in a limited release and through video on demand on December 11, 2015, by IFC Films.

 On October 14, 2015, it was announced that Hill would be an executive producer for a new lifestyle television program with former Oprah executive producer Lisa Erspamer.
 The show, called Pickler & Ben, debuted in mid-2017, features Kellie Pickler and Ben Aaron as hosts and is filmed in Nashville.

 In August 2021, it was announced that Hill would co-star in Paramount+'s Yellowstone prequel 1883.
 Hill also appeared in one episode of Yellowstone season four in a flashback scene.